 The NUMBAT Rover (2017 Onwards)

-The NUMBAT rover builds upon what BLUEsat has learnt from almost four years of engineering mars rovers.
-The Off-World Robotics team plans to utilise a modular design for this new rover, increasing its versatility and allowing for easy addition of features.
+The NUMBAT rover builds upon what BLUEsat UNSW has learnt from almost four years of engineering Mars Rovers.
+The Off-World Robotics team plans to utilise a modular design for this new robot, increasing its versatility and allowing for easy addition of features.
 This modular design incorporates a standardised equipment mounting system with a common bus connection that provides both power and communication (using CAN), allowing for ease of design and hot-swappable components.

 Additionally, the mechanical structure of the rover will be changing significantly, with a 4wd, all wheel steering approach that allows for maximum manoeuvrability and stability across a harsh Martian landscape.
 The use of new technologies such as optical flow and lidar sensing will allow the rover to navigate the landscape seamlessly.
 The rover will also house a new mechanical arm with 6 degree’s of freedom.
 This was chosen to allow for a flexible range of arm motions in addition to heightened range.